hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 There are two ways of defining the ordering of a query with set operators: using column names, or using column numbers (ordinals).

-When using column names, the query accepts aliases coming from the first sub-SELECT (as explained in the section above) and not column names anymore.
+When using column names, the query accepts aliases coming from the first sub-SELECT (as explained in a previous section) and not table column names anymore.
 For example:

 ```java
 List<Row> rows = sql